 The key to drying out your food successfully is to slice your meat or produce into thin, uniform strips before placing them on the trays.

-Canning Preserving and Dehydrating Food Takes Practice and Patience
+Canning, Preserving and Dehydrating Food Takes Practice and Patience

 Investing in canning or dehydrating recipe books will give you lots of ideas on different combinations and techniques.
+Or grab a great free resource like this USDA Complete Guide to Home Canning, which is available as a downloadable PDF from the National Center for Home Food Preservation.

-Or grab a great free resource like this USDA Complete Guide to Home Canning available as a downloadable PDF from the National Center for Home Food Preservation.
-Also, make sure you buy or organize all of your equipment and supplies needed beforehand.
-That way you’re ready to go once the harvest comes in.
+Also, make sure you buy or organize all your equipment and supplies needed beforehand.
+That way, you’re ready to go once the harvest comes in.
 Happy preserving!

 You Might Also Like...